 - Cape Tatinja on the island of Hvar offers a long deep reef, and at the bottom, you might still find some pottery and coins from a shipwreck of the boat (dates between 1805 and 1811) from the Austrian-Hungarian Empire, located at a 30m depth.

 Selected full-day diving excursions

 (two dives, experienced scuba divers only)

-- Ship wreck near island of Solta.
-First dive is at the ship wreck which is located at depth of 35m – 45m.
-Second dive is at the second ship wreck that is located at depth of max 25m.
-Both ship wrecks are preserved and easily accessible.
-Both are fishermen type of boats that are approximately 40m in length.
+- Shipwreck near the island of Solta.
+The first dive is at the shipwreck, which is located at a depth of 35m – 45m.
+The second dive is at the second shipwreck, located at a depth of a max of 25m.
+Both shipwrecks are preserved and easily accessible.
+Both are fishermen’s type of boats that are approximately 40m in length.

-- Vodnjak near the Pakleni islands south-west off island Hvar is underwater reef.
-Top of it is at a depth of 10m, and it goes down to 60m.
-Its southern cliff is decorated with red and yellow gorgonia.
-The reef is rich with flora and fish.
+- Vodnjak, near the Pakleni islands south-west off-island Hvar, is the underwater reef.
+The top of it is at a depth of 10m, and it goes down to 60m.
+Its southern cliff is decorated with red and Yellow Gorgonia.
+The reef is rich in flora and fish.

-- Lucica Cave on the south-west of island Brac, is a beautiful and deep cave for scuba diving.
+- Lucica Cave on the southwest of island Brac is a beautiful and deep cave for scuba diving.
 Its entrance is located at only 3m depth and is wide for safe entry.
-Cave is very large and the maximum depth of the cave is 30m.
-Very often large gropers are trapped there for divers to swim with, they tend to be up to 1.2m in lenght and around 30kg.
+The cave is vast, and the maximum depth of the cave is 30m.
+Very often, large gropers are trapped there for divers to swim with; they tend to be up to 1.2m in length and around 30kg.